redis/redis-doc/topics/cluster-tutorial.md

 the semantically simplest failure that can occur in a distributed system) is to crash a single process, in our case a single master.

-We can identify a cluster and crash it with the following command:
+We can identify a master and crash it with the following command:

 ```
 $ redis-cli -p 7000 cluster nodes | grep master